EN-IH-WDPT-JUN21/Fab_Four-Wizards_vs_Warriors-Homework-Basics_of_Java_Unit1/README.md

 ## Usage

-The game can be run from the main method in Menu.java file.
+The game can be run from the main method in Menu.java file or by using run command in the terminal from the project directory.

 ```java
 public static void main(String[] args) throws InterruptedException {